 Santa Cruz Sign – Similar to the one found on San Cristobal‘s malecon, this lighted sign on the waterfront across the street from the Proinsular Market (a two-story grocery and home goods store with three ATMs outside) makes a great photo op.

 Charles Darwin Research Station – Only 1.5 km from the main pier in Puerto Ayora, this interpretation center and tortoise breeding area is full of interesting info about the Galapagos Islands.
 You can also visit the last Pinta Island tortoise, “Lonesome George,” whose body is kept in a temperature-controlled viewing room.
-You are required to hire a naturalist to accompany you around the site.
-You can reserve your entry time and pay the $10 per person fee in advance by scanning the QR code below or by going to any of the agencies listed.
+You can visit the exhibition center daily from 8am to 6pm at no cost and without a guide, but you are required to hire a naturalist guide to accompany you if you want to see the giant tortoises, the breeding center, and Lonesome George.
+For the latter, when you arrive at the checkpoint, you can pay $10 per person fee in cash and you will be paired with a guide and group of other tourists.

-Playa De La Estacion (Station Beach) – Near the Darwin Research Center, there’s a short trail that leads to a small beach frequented by locals, tourists, and sunbathing iguanas.
-If there are waves in Academy Bay, this is also a good spot to watch the surfers.
+Playa De La Estacion and Playa La Ratonera – Near the Darwin Research Center, there’s are trails leading to these small beaches frequented by locals, tourists, and sunbathing iguanas.
+If there are waves in Academy Bay, Playa De La Estacion is a good spot to watch the surfers.

 Bahia Tortuga (Turtle Bay) – This bay has the most impressive beach (Playa Brava) on Santa Cruz and one of the largest white sand beaches in the archipelago.
 It’s also a nesting area for marine turtles.
 After registering at the entrance, which is located at the end of Charles Binford Avenue, you follow an inlaid stone path through an Opuntia cactus forest.
 The trail ends at Playa Brava, which is great for surfing due to the large waves, but it is not advisable to swim here due to the strong current.
 Follow the beach to the right and you’ll reach an area with mangroves and another trail through Opuntia cactus.
 Look for marine iguanas, nesting pelicans, and lots of other bird species.
 Continue to the right through the trees to a smaller bay, which is an excellent place for swimming, snorkeling and kayaking.
 Look for sharks, rays, sea turtles, crabs and more birds.
 Total walking distance from Puerto Ayora’s main pier is over 3 km one way.
 Bring a hat, sunscreen, a towel, plenty of water, snacks and cash if you want to have the option to take a water taxi (~$10 per person) back to town.

 Las Grietas (The Cracks) – This site is an interesting lava fissure filled with brackish water that filters down from the highlands and mixes with seawater.
 It’s a nice place to swim and snorkel (to look at the rocks; you probably won’t see much else besides some fish), and there’s a trail leading to several viewpoints.
 To get there you have to take a water taxi from Puerto Ayora across Academy Bay (5 minutes, $1 per person) and then follow the footpath along the coastline, crossing German Beach (see below), until you reach the checkpoint.
 Since 2022, due to accidents and overcrowding, all tourists must be accompanied by a naturalist guide.
-You can reserve your entry time and pay the $10 per person fee in advance by scanning the QR code below or by going to any of the agencies listed.
-You will be placed with a group when you arrive at the checkpoint where there are a few restaurants that also rent snorkel gear.
+You can pay the $10 per person fee at the checkpoint.
+You will be placed with a group (you may have to wait up 15 minutes or more for sufficient people to gather).
+There is a restaurant (Salt Lagoon Le Bistrot) by the checkpoint that sells cold beverages and food and rents snorkel gear.
 Bring good shoes with grip as the rocks can be slippery.

 Playa Los Alemanes (German Beach) – A small beach on the way to Las Grietas (above, before you get to the checkpoint) that is perfect for wading and swimming where you can see rays, sharks, and a variety of shore birds.